-Looking for delicious low carb breakfast ideas, but not a fan of eggs?
-Check out these five mouthwatering options that won’t leave you hankering for traditional brekkie carbs!
+Looking for delicious low carb egg-free breakfast ideas?
+Check out these five mouthwatering egg-free options that won’t leave you hankering for a traditional carby brekkie!

 Oats are one of the most contentious food when it comes to diabetes.
 Some say they’re healthy, but we recommend ditching oats on a low carb diet.

 Despite being high in fibre, oats have a seriously high carb count, and while they might not cause a rapid increase in glucose for everyone, if you eat too quickly or you’re insulin resistant, it can cause your blood sugar levels to spike.